What if we could make tax withholding as easy for the self-employed as it is for employees?

-- 🤖We automatically save 25% (or whatever rate is best for you) in a FDIC insured account for you.
+- 🤖We automatically save 10% (find the best tax rate for you) in a FDIC insured account for you.
 Essentially we’re automating what your employer normally does.

 - 🏖Kick up your feet and relax knowing that at tax time you’ll have enough money for your taxes.

 - Why is the automatic savings rate 10%?